ismarslomic/sanity-plugin-tag-hierarchy/README.md

 > This is a **Sanity Studio v3** plugin.

-A multi-tag input supporting tag hierarchy, grouping tagged documents in Desk tool and browsing documents by tags in the Studio.
+A multi-tag input supporting tag hierarchy (max 2 levels), grouping tagged documents in Desk tool and browsing documents by tags in the Studio.

 ## Installation